-Here are some of the basic rules pertaining to VPF in India.
+Here are some of the basic VPF Rules & Guidelines:

 - You cannot discontinue or withdraw out of a VPF scheme in the middle of the year.